vesperin/stircup/index.md

 </div>
 <div id="clear"></div>

-# Compatibility Calculations
+# Likelihood Calculations (Between Typical Code Examples)

-After performing source code typicality analysis over the generated results, you will see a table below, which will show how compatible the returned code examples are with each other.
-The most typical code example will be highlighted in gray on the table.
+After performing source code typicality analysis over the generated results, you will see a table below, which will show the likelihood of typical code examples of being together in the returned result set. __Compatibility calculations of atypical code examples are not displayed in this table__.
+The most typical code example will be highlighted on the table.
 Horizontal scrolling may be needed to uncover more results.

 <div style="width: 100%; overflow: auto; font-size:60%;">
 	<table id='GaussianKernel' class="kernel">